-- 26.1.1 Cars may be presented at scrutineering by a representative of the team unless otherwise detailed in supplementary regulations.
-The organisers may schedule scrutineering as an opportunity to present crews and their cars to the public.
-In this case, all crew members shall attend scrutineering according to a time window announced in the supplementary regulations or via a bulletin issued by the organisers. - 26.1.2 At scrutineering, competitors must present all items of clothing, including helmets and an FIA-approved head retaining device (FHR), intended to be used.
-Compliance with Appendix L Chapter III will be checked. - 26.1.3 The crew must show the cars' complete original FIA homologation form. - 26.1.4 Scrutineers will require the chassis and cylinder block to be marked. - 26.1.5 Only those components which have been sealed at initial scrutineering may be used throughout the Rally.
-Such components must remain in their sealed state. - 26.1.6 After scrutineering, if a car is found not to comply with technical and/or safety regulations, the Stewards, upon the proposal of the Chief Technical Delegate, may set a deadline before which the car must be made to comply, or may refuse the start.
+26.1.1 Cars may be presented at scrutineering by a representative of the team unless otherwise detailed in supplementary regulations.

+26.1.2 At scrutineering, competitors must present all items of clothing, including helmets and an FIA-approved head retaining device, intended to be used.
+Compliance with Appendix L Chapter III will be checked.

+- 26.1.3 If stipulated in the relevant Regional Championship Regulations the cars must have their sump guards removed for sealing of gearboxes and differentials and be kept with the car for the purpose of weighting. - 26.1.4 The crew must show the cars' complete certified homologation form. - 26.1.5 Scrutineers will require car to be identified.
+The chassis and cylinder block will be marked. - 26.1.6 Only those components which have been sealed at initial scrutineering may be used throughout the Rally.
+Such components must remain in their sealed state. - 26.1.7 After scrutineering, if a car is found not to comply with technical and/or safety regulations, the Stewards, upon the proposal of the Chief Technical Delegate, may set a deadline before which the car must be made to comply, or may refuse the start.